-Photo of Pelin Akan
+Photo of Pelin Jackson

-Pelin Akan
+Pelin Jackson

 Doctoral Student

-Pelin Akan is a doctoral student in educational studies with a specialization in mathematics and science education at BU Wheelock College of Education & Human Development.
+Pelin Jackson is a doctoral student in educational studies with a specialization in mathematics and science education at BU Wheelock College of Education & Human Development.
 Her research interests focus on designing math curricula that instill students with an affection for mathematics, increasing accessibility to productive struggle, culturally responsive teaching, and equity issues in math education.

 During her graduate studies at Lesley University, Pelin conducted several research projects and assignments about dehumanizing mathematics, assessment issues in mathematics, instilling an affection for mathematics, culturally responsive teaching, meeting the needs of bilingual learners, the role of gender identity and equity in a math classroom, supporting students with disabilities and students identified as gifted, the importance of productive struggle and high expectations, and negative impacts of tracking.